suncast-org/gx2py/README.md

 # gx2py Repository

 Welcome to the gx2py repository!
 This platform is designed to gather Python code examples that demonstrate the implementation of various [GX Simulator](https://github.com/Gelu-Nita/GX_SIMULATOR) and [GSFIT](https://github.com/Gelu-Nita/GSFIT) functionalities, originally implemented in IDL.
 The goal is to provide a collaborative space for contributors to share their expertise and collectively achieve the objectives of the SUNCAST collaboration.

 ## How to Contribute

 We encourage individuals passionate about advancing the goals of the SUNCAST collaboration to contribute to this repository.
-You can do so in two ways:
+You can do so in three ways:

 ### 1. Subfolders in this Repository